Full “DU” Loan Approvals …Never Lose a Buyer Again

 If your borrower is receiving gift funds, OPTIMALLY it is best to have the $$ in their account approx. 60- 90 days before loan submission.

-Doing so, eliminates the need for a gift letter (and the giver’s subsequent documentation).
-It will then appear as if the receiver of the gift, has a history of “savings” therefore adding “strength” to the file”.
+Doing so eliminates the need for a gift letter (and the giver’s subsequent documentation).
+It will then appear as if the gift receiver has a history of “savings,” therefore adding “strength” to the file.

 Related Posts: Using Gift Money to Buy a Home

-The most common problem with gift money is: Givers (usually “parents”) must provide a proof/source of funds (bank statements) to paper trail the funds.
-Often the giver resents OR refuses to provide banking info and that’s a complete deal killer!
+The most common problem with gift money is that givers (usually “parents”) must provide proof/source of funds (bank statements) to paper trail the funds.
+Often, the giver resents or refuses to provide banking information, and that’s a complete deal killer!

 6) Liquidation of 401k or IRA accounts

-Borrowers need to begin the liquidation process approx. 3-4 weeks before the the money need to be transferred to escrow.
+Borrowers need to begin the liquidation process approximately 3-4 weeks before the money needs to be transferred to escrow.

 7) Illegible or Unsigned Documents

-According to NAR “the new normal” for times to close escrow is 46 days.
-From the pre approval process to the offer process, straight thru to COE, items such as bank statements and pay stubs need to be constantly updated.
+According to NAR, “the new normal” for closing escrow is 46 days.
+From the pre-approval process to the offer process and straight through to COE, items such as bank statements and pay stubs need to be constantly updated.

-Whether it’s an illegible purchase contract or “smudged account numbers” on bank statements (yes…I’ve seen it all) borrowers (and sometimes agents) submit unreadable documents.
-And they all delay escrow’s closing dates.
+Whether it’s an illegible purchase contract or “smudged account numbers” on bank statements (yes…I’ve seen it all), borrowers (and sometimes agents) submit unreadable documents.
+These documents all delay escrow’s closing dates.

 7) “Servicers” are backed up.

-No one wants your buyers loan to close more than the loan officer; virtually all of us are on commission just like you are.
+No one wants your buyer’s loan to close more than the loan officer; virtually all of us are on commission, just like you.

 But here’s the reality: Our industry is “boom or bust” causing most support companies (title -escrow- appraisal firms) to avoid hiring and training new employees.
 To be quite blunt about it, many companies prefer to poach their competitors staffs than to train their own.

-Because of a lack of training programs for new hires, the processing of transactions is delayed at every level when interest rates drop and “refi mania” bursts out.
+Because there are no training programs for new hires, transaction processing is delayed at every level when interest rates drop and “refi mania” bursts out.

 8) “Refi Mania”.

-When there is an interest rate cut and mass of refinance loans get originated, often purchase transactions get pushed to the back burner.
+When the interest rate is cut and a large number of refinance loans are originated, purchase transactions are often pushed to the back burner.

 Purchase transactions are more tedious and require much more attention to detail than refinance transactions so loan managers often push their loan officers to focus on easiest quick closings .